zama-ai/concrete/docs/dev/explanation/compilation.md

 ## MLIR conversion

 The actual compilation will be done by the **Concrete** compiler, which is expecting an MLIR input.
-The MLIR conversion goes from an operation graph to its MLIR equivalent.
+The MLIR conversion goes from a computation graph to its MLIR equivalent.
 You can read more about it [here](./mlir.md)

 ## Example walkthrough #1